ErikEngerd/kubedock-dns/README.md

 helm upgrade --install kubedock-dns kubedock-dns/kubedock-dns
 ```

-# Installation from a locl checkout
+# Installation from a local checkout

 Set the `REGISTRY environment variable to `localhost:5000 and `
 build and push the images.